Winning Streak (film): Background

 Pelayo's great leap to fame came when he developed a legal statistics-and-betting system that allowed him to win more than 1.2 million euros in the game of roulette, in the early 1990s, with the help of his family.
 García-Pelayo is currently remembered throughout the world for having made "jump the bank" in different world casinos with the mentioned system.
 During the 1990s, "the Pelayos" were the public enemy of different casinos inside and outside Europe.
 His formula led them to earn as much as 13 million pesetas in a single night, something that did not sit well with some of the big casinos: in Las Vegas, the group was even threatened at gunpoint to stop them playing.

 Years after making the headlines, Pelayo and his family chose to bet on online poker, launching an academy where they explained new methods that helped win it.
 One of his school's apprentices, Carlos Mortensen, became a poker world champion in 2001, sponsored by Pelayo.
 However, according to Pelayo, the new gaming regulations were limiting the profits, and as a result "all the good players we had decided to leave".
 As of 2017 Pelayo is still banned from entering casinos in France and Denmark.

 Plot synopsis

-Gonzalo García Pelayo (Lluís Homar) has been trying for years to work out a system to legally win money in a local casino, which is run by the infamous The Beast (Eduard Fernández).
-When he realizes he has succeeded in doing so, using a system based on wheel bias, he drags his family in to help — son Iván (Daniel Brühl), daughter Vanessa (Marina Salas), their cousins Marcos (Oriol Vila) and muscle-bound Alfredo (Miguel Ángel Silvestre), and family friend Balón (Vicente Romero).
+Gonzalo García Pelayo has been trying for years to work out a system to legally win money in a local casino, which is run by the infamous The Beast.
+When he realizes he has succeeded in doing so, using a system based on wheel bias, he drags his family in to help — son Iván, daughter Vanessa, their cousins Marcos and muscle-bound Alfredo, and family friend Balón.

 Driven by Ivan's desire to give his father a decent old age, the gang sets to work, at first unsuccessfully.
 But when they start winning, the Beast's suspicions are aroused, and he puts a private detective onto them.
-Alfredo compromises the plan by getting involved with croupier Ingrid (Blanca Suárez), who is summarily fired by the Beast.
-Next, Iván starts a romance with Chinese wild girl Shui (Hui Chi Chiu), whose friends turn out to be quite handy later on.
+Alfredo compromises the plan by getting involved with croupier Ingrid, who is summarily fired by the Beast.
+Next, Iván starts a romance with Chinese wild girl Shui, whose friends turn out to be quite handy later on.